Spin flip statistics and Spin wave interference patterns in Ising ferromagnetic films: A Monte Carlo study

 Several theoretical investigations are also done in past few years.
 The nonequilibrium behaviours of interference of spin waves, in the system of two dimensional electron gas with both Rashba and Dresselhaus (001) spin-orbit coupling, are investigated\cite{chen} by Green's function within tight binding framework.
 Spin wave interference in microscopic ferromagnetic rings were studied and series of quantized modes in the vortex state were found\cite{pod}.

-The discussions made above reveals that the magnonics becomes an important field of modern research.
+The discussions made above reveals that the interference of spin waves in ferromagnetic materials becomes an important field of modern research.
 If the dynamical modes of spin waves are to be understood clearly, one has to study the time dependent response of spin in ferromagnetic models.
 The nonequilibrium response of ferromagnet driven by time dependent magnetic field would be helpful for this. {\it What will be the right approach to study the spin wave excitation and its interference, in model ferromagnets, from statistical mechanical point of view ?
-What will be the statistics of spin flips if the spin wave travels through the ferromagnetic sample and how does it get reflected in the interference pattern of spin waves ?} This question is not yet addressed in the literature (as far as the knowledge of this author is concerned) and this is the main motivation of this paper.
+What will be the statistics of spin flips if the spin wave travels through the ferromagnetic sample and how does it reflected in the interference pattern of spin waves ?} These questions are not yet addressed in the literature (as far as the knowledge of this author is concerned) and this is the main motivation of this paper.
 Before going to the core of the problem, it would be convenient for the reader if a brief introduction is given.
+First of all, in the model ferromagnet, like Ising model, one has to know how the spin bands travel, if it is driven by propagating magnetic field wave.
+In the next para, some recent studies, on the propagating wavelike spin bands in the Ising ferromagnet driven by propagating magnetic field wave, will be mentioned.

-The nonequilibrium responses of model ferromagnets, driven by oscillating magnetic field is studied in details\cite{rev} The hysteresis and dynamic phase transition are two major responses giving rise to many nonequilibrium phenomena.
+The nonequilibrium responses of model ferromagnets, driven by oscillating magnetic field is studied in details\cite{rev,marev}.
+The hysteresis and dynamic phase transition are two major responses giving rise to many nonequilibrium phenomena.
 However, the field oscillates in time and remains uniform over the space (at any particular instant) in all those above mentioned stdies.
 If the field has both spatial and temporal variations, it would lead to further interesting facts.
 It may be visualised as the propagating magnetic field wave with a well defined frequency and wavelength.
 If such wave passes through the ferromagnet, the coherent motion of the spin clusters are observed.
 These magnetic wave may generally be of two types, namely, plane wave and spherical wave.

 The propagation of plane spin wave is obevserved \cite{wikipedia,youtube} and dynamic phase transition is found\cite{phys} in Ising ferromagnetic film driven by plane propagating magnetic wave.
 Recently the propagation of spin clusters and existence of various dynamic phases are observed \cite{rfim} in random field Ising ferromagnet.
 In normal ferromagnet, the propagation of circular spin waves are observed \cite{spw} in Ising ferromagnet and multiple nonequilibrium phase transitions are found.
 The importance of all these studies mentioned above are not merely pedagogical.
 Recent experiments \cite{expt} on Permalloy (50 nm thick) excited by ultrashort (150 fs) laser pulse gives rise to the propagation of circular spin waves.